AusDTO/dto-design-guide/.github/PULL_REQUEST_TEMPLATE.md

 ## Definition of Done

-- [ ] Content/documentation reviewed by Julian or someone in the Content Team
+- [ ] Content/documentation reviewed by Jools or someone in the #content-design team
 - [ ] UX reviewed by Gary or someone the Design team
 - [ ] Code reviewed by one of the core developers
 - [ ] Acceptance Testing